fl-sean03/MolSAIC/README.md

 ## Acknowledgments

-- This package was developed to support research in computational chemistry and materials science.
+- This package was developed to support research in computational chemistry and materials science.# MONET